geudrik/peloton-client-library/API_DOCS.md

 Update May 30: Seems like some of these workout endpoints aren't quite as user-friendly as once thought.. `/workout/id` reuturns information about a workout.
 Makes sense.
-But. `/user/id/workouts?joins..` returns a list of workouts, but each workout has _*different*_ information in each workout than what you get back from `/workout/id`.
+But. `/user/id/workouts?joins..` returns a list of workouts, but each workout has _*different*_  (see, missing - leaderboard info is a prime example) information in each workout than what you get back from `/workout/id`.
 This is inconsistent, and even looking at the website, results in additional (and unecessary) API calls being made. :sad:

 For example, lets assume we're looking at the latest workout, in my case, workout id `9c0eb00ad49945acbb313c31cf51b5df`